HOW TO USE GOOGLE ANALYTICS GUIDE

 - Create the first impression: Design and brand elements play a key role here.

-- Connect the customer expectation with what the company offers.
-How did people ended up in that page? are you clearly offering what people are looking for?
+- Connect customer expectation with what the company offers.
+How did people end up on that page? are you clearly offering what people are looking for?